 How to start your LinkedIn job post

-To post your free job, navigate to the Admin tools in the upper right corner of your business LinkedIn Admin page.
-Choose “Post a free job” from the menu.
-This will take you to the LinkedIn Talent Solutions page, where you can fill in the form to start your job posting.
+To post a free job, log in to LinkedIn and navigate to the Admin tools in the upper right corner of your business LinkedIn Admin page.
+Note that this cannot be done from a personal LinkedIn user page; you must have access to a LinkedIn company page in order to post a job.

 What to include in a LinkedIn job post

 At a minimum, the job posting should include the following components:

 Many job applicants also find it helpful if the post includes optional details such as compensation, benefits, and skills assessment information.
 Information like this can give your job opening a boost in the LinkedIn Jobs algorithm, increasing the number of people who will see it.

 Tips for crafting your LinkedIn job post

 LinkedIn has done its own research on how job seekers interact with job posts on its platform.
 Here are the key takeaways from that research: